MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/refund_policy_returns.md

 ---
 title: Create and update a returns and refunds policy for a channel
-description: This article decribes how to set up a returns and refunds policy for a channel in Microsoft Dyanamics 365 Commerce.
+description: This article decribes how to set up a returns and refunds policy for a channel in Microsoft Dynamics 365 Commerce.
 author: ShalabhjainMSFT
 ms.date: 05/28/2024
 ms.topic: article